day8/re-frame/docs/clojurescript.md

 ## The Hard Bit

-Everything we have covered so far has been fairly straight-forward.
+The learning curve has been gentle.
 Clojure has simple syntax and simple evaluation semantics.
-The learning curve has been gentle.

 The steeper part of the Clojure learning curve is when you have to **_write code using pure functions and immutable data_**.
-If, previously, you have only used imperative, place-oriented languages (eg. OO laguages), this is the paradigm change.
-When i first started writing Clojure code, I can remember having "10 mins of impotent rage" trying to figure out "how do I get stuff done!!!" when I can't change anything.
-But then it slowly clicked.
+If you have previously only used imperative, place-oriented languages (eg. OO laguages), this is the paradigm change which takes time to click.

 But, of course, the purpose of this tutorial is to teach you to **_read_** Clojure, which is an easier skill.
 So, onward ...